BartMassey/pdx-cs-sound/README.md

-# CS 410/510 SOUND: Example Code
+# findpeak: Python 3 WAV reading example
-Bart Massey
+Copyright (c) 2019 Bart Massey

-This is a collection of sample code for my Portland State University CS 410/510 Computers, Sound, and Music class.
+This Python 3 program find the largest and smallest sample values in a WAV sound file.
+It is intended primarily as an example of using Python's `wave` library.

 ## License